-Dealing with debt can be stressful, especially if you’re worried about the potential impact on your credit report.
+Dealing with debt can be stressful, especially if you’re worried about the potential impact on your credit score.
 Learn more about how debt can affect your credit score and some ways you can update or change your credit report.

 Understanding your credit report and credit score

 - Your credit report is a summary of your credit history.
 It starts when you borrow money for the first time.
 Lenders send information about your accounts to the credit reporting agencies.

 - Your credit score is a three-digit number that is calculated based on the information in your credit report.
 It shows how risky it would be for a lender to lend you money.